 Why Clearly Filtered Is The Superior Solution

-Unlike wasteful and inefficient RO water filtration systems as well as weak carbon filtration systems, our proprietary Affinity Filtration Technology pinpoints harmful and healthy dissolved solids to intentionally eliminate the bad and retain the good.
+Unlike wasteful and inefficient RO water filtration systems as well as weak carbon filtration systems, our proprietary Affinity Filtration Technology pinpoints harmful and healthy dissolved solids to intentionally virtually eliminate the bad and retain the good.
 And it does it all in one step, so wastewater and remineralization are no concern.

 Without Clearly filtered, you have just two choices: Strip your water of everything (including beneficial TDS) or allow dangerous pollutants and contaminants to remain in your water.
-Click here to upgrade to Clearly Filtered to remove the bad, retain the good, and get complete confidence in your water.
+Click here to upgrade to Clearly Filtered to target the bad, retain the good, and get complete confidence in your water.